ReStream-Solutions/restreamsolutions/README.md

 # Save the changed data to a file
 changed_data.save('./data/data_changes.json', overwrite=True)

+# Confirm that all data change events have been received and processed
+for event in change_events:
+    event.confirm_data_received()
 ```

 You can also fetch the data for a single, specific change event.